×

 display(array, size);

-int i, j, min_idx,temp;
+int i, j, min_idx, temp;

-// Loop to iterate on array
+// Loop to iterate over the array

 for (i = 0; i < size-1; i++)